workrep/worx/doc/README.md

-Worx Core
+Charity Core
 =====================

 Setup
 ---------------------
-[Worx Core](http://digiwage.org/wallet) is the original Worx client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Worx transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Charity Core](http://digiwage.org/wallet) is the original Charity client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Charity transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Worx on your native platform.
+The following are some helpful notes on how to run Charity on your native platform.

 ### Unix